 Anyway, I like the amenities, I like having someone around, I like that we even have these places.
 Sure, I am breaking my budget to pay for camping.
 But, am I?
 I planned for nearly a year for this lifestyle.
 I arranged my entire life around this choice.
 I read on the web sites and group pages about the women who work for months on their vans or cars or whatever they will be living in.
 Looks to me like planning, right?
 Looks to me like you are making a choice on how to live, where to live, and that you are fully aware of the financial implications of your choice.
 Oh, you cannot afford a camp site?
 Then you better know how to find BLM or Forest Service land, or the nearest Walmart, or even a rest stop that may let you sleep for a few hours.
 This is YOUR plan and I assume nobody forced you.

 I signed up for this, as did dozens and dozens of others.
 I made this choice and while I really like to save money when and where I can, I also know where those dollars I do spend go and what service I, in return, receive.
 Shit, you think it’s bad now???
 Wait until you have to line up to see Old Faithful or when there is no parking at the Grand Canyon.
 These places get so busy and so crowded and are in desperate need of management.
 Mostly because of stupid people.
 Oh, yes, they are special and do NOT have to stay on the trail.
 What boundary sign?
-Then their kids run all over, outside of the boundary, throwing fast food garage out the window.
+Then their kids run all over, outside of the boundary, throwing fast food garbage out the window.
 That boundary is there to preserve the sanctity of our natural world.
 Those trash cans are there to use, and if they are full, take your shit back home!
 These places are NOT for you to be special or get that photo or carve your initials.
 I have to remember that my dollars are helping keep these places and this information sacred.

 Even if it hurts a little, please do your part.
 Pay where you have to, stay on the fucking trail like the sign says, and remind yourself this is what you signed up for.
-If you did not, and you are homeless and unemployed not of your own doing, please get in touch with social services wherever you are and they can direct you to resources to help you get back on your feet.
+If you did not, and you are homeless and unemployed not of your own doing, please get in touch with social services wherever you are and they can direct you to resources to get you back on your feet.
 Agencies are all over that can help.

 For those of us who live on the road by choice, our pocketbooks may hurt now and again, but we all know the remedy for that.
 We can volunteer, trade services, or pick up temp work.
 Minimum wage is more than $0 per hour anyway.

 As a follow-up – when I left the rain of camp this morning to head into town, I noticed one of the garbage containers was full.
 It was full of a mattress, some sort of dog bed or lounge chair, and some table parts.
 These things were not there yesterday or last night.
 There is a chance some random person off the roadway stopped in and used this dumpster as their own personal garbage service.
 At no cost to them, I might add.
-Then again, perhaps is was the van couple.
+Then again, perhaps it was the van couple.
 There is no way to know.
 There is no doubt, however, that whomever it was, that person or persons did not pay their way.
 My camping fees did.
 I paid their way.
 Not happily, I might add.